Thai Protesters Target Royal Guards Unit In Latest Rally - UrduPoint

 "They have also played key roles in past coups."
 The black-clad protesters wore hair clips with yellow rubber ducks, while those on the frontlines donned gas masks and helmets -- prepared for any potential skirmishes with authorities.

-Two water cannon trucks were parked at the entrance, which was covered with coils of barbed wire.
-Police in riot gear stood guard outside.
+The entrances, gates and walls of the barracks were covered with coils of barbed wire, while police in riot gear stood guard outside.

 "The things used against us are bought using our taxes, so they are using our money to hurt us," Farng, a 30-year-old graduate student, told AFP, declining to provide her full name.